If you’re keen to travel the world and broaden your horizons, one way to fulfil your wanderlust is to work abroad.

 Once qualified, there are a wide range of online sites advertising English teaching jobs abroad, including on Tefl.com.

 How to move abroad and get a job

-There are many ways to achieve your goal if you want to move abroad and get a job.
-There are many opportunities where your language skills may be irrelevant.
+There are many ways to get an English-speaking job abroad, as there are many opportunities where language skills may be irrelevant.
 This may be more menial work such as fruit picking, but you may find that this is a great way to build your language skills while you earn a little money to move on.
-In the long term, you might be able to find more skilled roles thanks to your new proficiency.

 However, it’s not simply a choice between moving to an English-speaking nation, teaching or accepting more menial work.
-There are plenty of roles across the world where speaking English won’t be a barrier.
-For example, tour guides across the world are often required to speak English to cater to the international audience, and so you could find yourself exploring a magical city like Paris for a living.
-Global industries such as pharmaceuticals, software or digital technology also welcome English-speaking staff in skilled and senior roles from communications to engineering and product development.
+There are plenty of tourism roles across the world where speaking English won’t be a barrier, while global industries such as pharmaceuticals, software or digital technology also welcome English-speaking staff in skilled and senior roles.